kdi208/custom-method/plan.md

 ### Phase 1: Modify Persona Loading & Representation

-1.  **Update `Persona` Dataclass:** The existing `Persona` dataclass will be slightly repurposed.
+1.  **Update `Persona` Dataclass:** The existing `Persona` dataclass will be repurposed.
 The `primary_goal` will now hold the user's shopping intent from the JSON, and other fields will be made optional.
+Crucially, it will be expanded to include demographic data for segmented reporting.

 2.  **Rewrite `_load_personas` Method:** This method will be completely overhauled.
     - It will use `os.listdir` and `random.sample` to get a list of 100 random persona file paths from `data/example_data/personas/json/`.